GET STARTED

 WE'RE HERE TO HELP!

 We’re here to help you navigate this journey – and everyone’s journey is different!
-Make an appointment to talk with our researcher advisors about your interests and ideas.
+Meet with our research advisors about your interests and ideas.
 You do not have to have a developed project to come talk to us.
-We can work with you one-on-one from the first “I think I might (maybe) possibly want to do research, but I have no idea how that works!” stage, right up to a final proposal.
+We can work with you one-on-one from the first "I think I might (maybe) possibly want to do research, but I have no idea how that works!" stage, right up to a final proposal.